-Of course, knowledge in terms of the fully use of information and data, has always existed and has always motivated people to go further and further, but knowledge management is far more than knowledge and also far more than knowledge combined with people's skills, competences, ideas or intuition.
-For us, knowledge management is the ageless and broad process that governs the creation, dissemination and utilization of knowledge, which is much more than knowledge analysis, knowledge planning or knowledge knowledge technology.
-Moreover, management represents for us the process of audit of intellectual assets, which has potential and seeks unique new opportunities, products and services in order to gain and sustain competitive positions.
+data, has always existed and has always motivated people to go further and further, but knowledge management is far more than knowledge and also far more than knowledge combined with people's skills, competences, ideas or intuition.
+For us, knowledge management is the ageless and broad process that governs the creation, dissemination and utilization of knowledge, which is much more than knowledge analysis, knowledge planning or knowledge technology.
+Moreover, knowledge management represents for us the process of audit of intellectual assets, which has unique potential and seeks new opportunities, products and services in order to gain and sustain competitive positions.
 Furthermore, the notions of knowledge and knowledge management can be associated as well with the complex notion of learning organizations.
-In this matter, learning organizations are those companies in which access to new and is improved knowledge constantly facilitated, and that helps all the members to embrace it in order to generate change and better perspectives in terms of competitiveness.
+In this matter, learning organizations are those companies in which access to new and improved knowledge is constantly facilitated, and that helps all the members to embrace it in order to generate change and better perspectives in terms of competitiveness.